larescze/wordlists/README.md

-# Wordlists for discovering web sources by dictionary method.
+# Wordlists for discovering web sources by dictionary method

 ## Backup